Kirosoft/celestial_engine/pbis/PBI-31-logging-node.md

 3. Inbound emission with object payload stores `kind='json'` and a JSON-stringified preview (<=120 chars) and, if serialized length < 2000, copies object to `raw`.
 4. When `history.length` exceeds `maxEntries`, oldest entries are removed so final length == `maxEntries`.
 5. `filterIncludes` (non-empty) causes entries whose lower-cased preview matches none of the tokens to be skipped.
-6. Clicking `clear` empties history and persists node; subsequent emissions repopulate from empty.
+6. Clicking `clear` empties history immediately and persists node; subsequent emissions repopulate from empty.
 7. Reloading app preserves existing history entries.
 8. No outbound edges can be created from a LogNode (attempt returns 400/409 or is blocked client-side).
 9. No console errors during rapid (>=20) sequential inbound messages test.